asalber/asalber.github.io/statistics/manual/introduction.md

 ![Picture with full resolution.](img/introduction/sample_windmill3.jpg "Picture with full resolution."){: .img-center}

-_It's not required to know all the pixels of a picture to find out its motif!_
+_It is not required to know all the pixels of a picture to find out its motif!_

 ## Types of reasoning